wkandek/kubernetes-dev-cluster/Readme.md

 ## III.
 Vagrantfile Customization:

-The following variables are defined at the top of the Vagrantfile.
-Recommend using a command line text editor like vi.
-Windows users should use Notepad++.
+Table 1.
+Variable Defaults displays the default values for the variables defined in the Vagrantfile.
+These should be edited as prescribed in Table 2.
+Variable Definitions.
+Linux / Mac OS use a command line text editor like vi.
+For Windows, Notepad++.

 IMPORTANT: `KUBETOKEN` must be a uniquely generated value, instructions are provided in the "Variable Definitions" section below.

+- Table 1 Variable Defaults

 Variable Name | Default Value             |
 --------------|---------------------------|